By Angela Dorsey

 Ride Out the Uncertainty Storm

 It’s important to remember that markets dislike uncertainty.
-Currently, there is a lot of uncertainty regarding the continued coronavirus pandemic, inflation, interest rate hikes, tensions between Russia and Ukraine, and earnings reports due out for several large technology companies.
+Currently, there is a lot of uncertainty regarding the continued coronavirus pandemic, inflation, recession, interest rate hikes, tensions between Russia and Ukraine, and earnings reports due out for several large technology companies.

 With so much uncertainty, volatility right now is extreme.
 The VIX, or the market volatility index, recently hit its highest level in nearly a year.
 (5) As we get more information, it is likely that day-to-day market fluctuations will decrease.